percula/planter_blog/content/posts/is-this-my-plant-a-guide-to-identifying-what-s-a-weed-and-what-s-a-seedling.md

 ### Takeaways

 Weeds can hinder your garden’s growth, but it is important to first learn how to identify them, so you don’t pluck out a plant you intended to grow.
-Knowing how typical weeds look is crucial to improving your identification skills.
+Knowing how typical weeds look is crucial to improving your seedling identification skills.
 But if you’re not sure what a small plant is, wait for it to develop true leaves, so you can be more confident of whether or not it is something you planted.
-Check out the Planter app for more information on successfully growing your seedlings into tasty fruits and vegetables.
+Check out the [Planter ](https://planter.garden)app for more information on successfully growing your seedlings into tasty fruits and vegetables.

 **Citations**